 - Or have been rejected by a bank, mortgage banker, or credit union

-- Borrowers who do not qualify for their own mortgage loan products, the mortgage loan borrower is out of luck and left on their own to find another bank or mortgage banker
+Many banks or lenders with overlays will not help borrowers raise their credit scores or work with borrowers who do not yet qualify.
+Bankers also do not recommend borrowers to other mortgage lenders in the event of borrowers do not qualify for their own products.
+Borrowers who do not qualify for their own loan products, the borrower is out of luck and left on their own to find another bank or mortgage banker.

-- The main and only reason why borrowers get a last minute loan denial and/or stress during the mortgage process is because they were not properly qualified initially by their loan officer and issued a pre-approval letter when they did not qualify
+Over 75% of the borrowers of Gustan Cho Associates are folks who have either gotten a last-minute mortgage loan denial or who are stressed with their current lender and mortgage process.
+There is no reason for any borrower to stress over the mortgage process.
+The main and only reason why borrowers get a last-minute loan denial and/or stress during the mortgage process is that they were not properly qualified initially by their loan officer.
+They were issued a pre-approval letter when they did not qualify.

 Mortgage Brokers Versus Mortgage Bankers

 On the flip side, mortgage brokers represent dozens of lenders.
 Many lenders are only captive to their own loan products and do not want to broker loans.
 There are different types of mortgage lenders with different mortgage requirements.
 Brokers can be objective and select the appropriate lender that suits the borrowers’ credit and financial criteria.
 In lieu of the mortgage brokers’ services, lenders will compensate mortgage brokers a commission called yield spread premium (YSP) which is disclosed on the Closing Disclosure (CD).
 The yield spread premium paid to the mortgage broker is normally 2.75%

 Case Scenario In Using Mortgage Broker Versus Mortgage Banker